Chin Augmentation in The Woodlands, Texas, with Dr. W. Marshall Guy

 For those patients who have a small chin, there are various ways to improve upon it.
 Fillers can be utilized for those looking for a temporary solution or merely want to see what their chin would look like augmented.
 This is performed in the clinic with no downtime.
-The fillers Dr. Guy likes to use includes Juvederm Ultra XC, Voluma, and Sculptra, although other options are available.
+The fillers Dr. Guy likes to use include Juvederm Ultra XC®, Voluma®, and Sculptra®, although other options are available.

 For a more permanent result, the use of surgical implants can be used.
 There are various implant materials that can be used.
 Dr. Guy prefers to use silastic implants which is a form of semi rigid silicone.
 It has a long safety record with few risks.
-There are various implant types depending on if the area needing augmentation is just the chin or also the areas in front of the jowls and there are various sizes that can be used.
+There are various implant types depending on if the area needing augmentation is just the chin or also the areas in front of the jowls.
+There are also various sizes that can be used to create a customized look.
 There are two approaches to place the implants.
 The first option is through the mouth.
 A small incision is made in the lower part of the bottom lip.
 The nice part about this incision is that there are no external scars.
 The risks with this method include a greater risk of infection because the mouth cannot be sterilized.
 There are also two nerves, one on each side of the chin, that the implant needs to go below.
 Because of this, the risk of numbness is higher with this approach.
 Finally, the implant needs to be at the bottom of the jaw.
 When coming from above through the mouth, there is a slightly higher risk that the implant is placed in the wrong position.
 The other option is called the external approach.
 With this option the incision is placed in a natural crease below the chin.
 The benefit of this approach is that the surgery begins below the nerves so there is less risk of numbness, it is more direct, the skin can be sterilized so there is less risk of infection, and there is less risk the implant will be placed in an incorrect position.
 Although there is a small external incision, given its location in a natural fold it camouflages well.
+It can also readily be performed in the office under local anesthetic, lowering cost and making for an easier recovery period.
 The external approach is the preferred method by Dr. Guy.